dataobservatory-eu/ccsi/content/project/horizon/index.md

 {{< toc >}}

+We want to avoid the strategic mistake to build parallel knowledge graphs and solutions for the cultural and creative industries for new, current content, and other organizations for managing `heritage` value digital content.
+We believe that almost all digital representations of cultural heritage, by design, carry some authors’ rights (copyright) or neighboring rights’, and therefore participate in contemporary rights  management.

 ## HORIZON-CL2-2023-HERITAGE-01-03: Re-visiting the digitisation of cultural heritage: What, how and why?

 >Digitisation of cultural heritage can bring many benefits.
 In terms of preservation, accessibility and of supporting cultural and creative innovation, digitised cultural heritage can be an enormous asset.
 One of the reasons why these large investments are made is that such digitised objects should facilitate a wider, more creative use of Europe’s world-renowned cultural heritage, and the creation of more societal value in Europe and beyond.